California Safe Routes to School State Network

 Additional information on how Transportation Alternatives works is available in our National Policy section.

 In 2014 and future years, the source for Safe Routes to School funding in California will be the Active Transportation Program.
-Information on the ATP guidelines and call for applications will be posted here.
+The ATP Guidelines have been released and call for applications will be held from March 21 to May 21, 2014.
+More information on the ATP is posted here.

 Since 2005, 353 projects totaling more than $156 million have been selected for funding in California.
 View a complete listing of the award recipients here.